Faculty/Staff Directory

 Occupational Therapy

-Kelly Erickson, PhD, OTR/L
+Kelly Erickson, PhD, OTR/L, FAOTA

 Dr. Kelly Erickson is serving as Chair of the Department of Occupational Therapy in the rank of Professor.
 Currently she is founding Program Director for the Entry-Level Doctorate of Occupational Therapy Program, which is currently seeking candidacy status.
 She has been practicing as an occupational therapist for over 20 years with emphasis in increasing diversity and belonging in occupational therapy, occupation-based assessments, evidence-based practice, policy and reimbursement, and behavioral health.
-Her teaching roles include Basic Tenets in OT, Occupational Performance III: Dynamics of Occupation, and Evidence-Based OT courses as well as diversity, equity, accessibility, inclusion, justice, and belonging content throughout the Department.
+Her teaching roles include Basic Tenets in OT, Occupational Performance III: Dynamics of Occupation, and Evidence-Based OT courses as well as diversity, equity, accessibility, inclusion, justice, and belonging content throughout the curriculum.

 Dr. Erickson has a Master's of Arts degree in occupational therapy and received her Doctorate in psychology from Walden University with a dissertation titled “Perception of Stressors and Resources for Managing the Deployment Process as Predictors of Reservist Spouse’s General Wellbeing."
 She is a calibrated rater of the Assessment of Motor and Process Skills (AMPS) through the Center for Innovative OT Solutions.
 Dr. Erickson is a member of the Minnesota Occupational Therapy Association (MOTA), the American Occupational Therapy Association (AOTA), and maintains certification with the National Board for Certification in Occupational Therapy, Inc. (NBCOT).
 She is also a Credentialed Leader in Academia by completing AOTA's Academic Leadership Institute.
 She participated as an Eue Fellow in 2023-2024 with a project titled DEIJ Content in Occupational Therapy Curriculum.